Jyongri: Recent activities (2008 onwards)

 Jyongri released her sixth single, "Winter Love Story", on December 3, 2008.
 The title track was used as ending theme for various NTV programs from October to December 2008.
 The single featured two B-sides, "Tender Touch" and "Blue Destiny".
 "Tender Touch" had previously been released on her second album "Love Forever" as track two.
 "Blue Destiny" was the theme song for the movie "Yasashii Senritsu".
 "Winter Love Story" debuted at No. 31 on the Oricon chart.

 On April 29, 2009, Jyongri released her next "Maybe Someday", which was used as the ending theme for NTV programs "Soukai Jouhou Variety Sukkiri!!" and "Countdown Document Byouyomi!" in April.
 "Special" is the CM song for DHC's "Platinum White Make-up Series", among other tie-ins.
 The single peaked at No. 23 in Japan and sold 4,290 in its first week.
 Jyongri will release her eighth single "Muteki na Ai" (無敵な愛) on August 19.
 The title track will be used as the theme song for the dorama "Maid Deka" starting from June 26.
 The single will feature a piano version of Jyongri's previous single "Maybe Someday".

 After a nine-month break, Jyongri returned with the digital release of "Walking" in May 2010.
-Jyongri will released her ninth single "Without You" on August 4, 2010.
+Jyongri released her ninth single "Without You" on August 4, 2010.

 She has since written songs for other artists.